FHantke/brave-browser-wiki/Security-reviews.md

 # When is a security review needed?

-If a code change (pull request, commit, etc.) satisfies ANY of the following, it requires a security review before it can be merged:
+If a code change (pull request, commit, etc.) satisfies ANY of the following, it requires a security review before it can be merged (even if behind a flag or only for certain channels).
+We prefer to review things at the design/spec stage and then again at the implementation stage.

 1. It is a feature important enough that there has been at least one meeting about it.
 2. It modifies or adds network requests.